How to Secure Home Windows

 One downside to these bars is that they prevent a window from sliding open, but they may not prevent a window from being lifted out of its tracks.
 This may be a concern for older windows and Arcadia doors.

-Inspect your windows to see if it can be lifted out of the frame while in the closed position.
+Inspect your windows to see if they can be lifted out of the frame while in the closed position.
 If so, that issue must be addressed.

 Locksmith Tip: Some windows are designed to only be removed from an open or semi-open position; if yours has this feature, the rod is going to work great.